In Texas, Concerns About Damage To Flooded Toxic Waste Sites

 Officials are still trying to confirm whether Texas floodwaters have spread contamination from decades-old toxic waste sites, as water recedes and residents return to homes that, in some cases, were flooded with water that passed over known contaminated areas.

 The Environmental Protection Agency says 13 Superfund sites were flooded and potentially damaged by Hurricane Harvey.
+In addition to two sites determined to be undamaged over the weekend, the EPA said Monday that personnel had inspected the Highland Acid Pit, U.S. Oil Recovery and the San Jacinto Waste Pits, but did not announce results of those inspections.

-The agency said Monday morning that its personnel had not been able to inspect 11 of them: Bailey Waste Disposal, French LTD, Geneva Industries/Fuhrmann Energy, Gulfco Marine Maintenance, Highland Acid Pit, Malone Services, U.S. Oil Recovery, Patrick Bayou, Petro-Chemical Systems, Triangle Chemical and the San Jacinto Waste Pits.
+The agency said earlier in the day it had not been able to inspect eight other sites yet: Bailey Waste Disposal, French LTD, Geneva Industries/Fuhrmann Energy, Gulfco Marine Maintenance, Malone Services, Patrick Bayou, Petro-Chemical Systems and Triangle Chemical.

 EPA spokesperson Liz Bowman wrote in a statement on Monday, "EPA teams are in place to investigate possible damage to these sites as soon flood waters recede, and personnel are able to safely access the sites."
-NPR found little or no water left around six of those sites on Sunday.
+NPR found little or no water left around three of the remaining sites on Sunday.

-"That site started sinking into the river"

-In a separate statement, the EPA also said it had done initial aerial assessments of 41 Superfund sites, and planned to inspect the San Jacinto Waste Pits by boat on Monday.
-The agency has not confirmed whether that inspection went forward or what it found.
+In a separate statement, the EPA also said it had done initial aerial assessments of 41 Superfund sites.

+'That site started sinking into the river'

-The site is located in the middle of the San Jacinto River about 20 minutes from downtown Houston, adjacent to Interstate 10.
+The San Jacinto Waste Pits are located in the middle of the San Jacinto River about 20 minutes from downtown Houston, adjacent to Interstate 10.
 It is made up of two main pits, was used as a dumping area for toxic waste from a paper mill in the 1960s, and is heavily contaminated with chemicals called dioxins, according to the EPA.

 "This was just an open pit on the edge of the San Jacinto River," says Scott Jones of the Galveston Bay Foundation, a nonprofit group that works with state and federal agencies on waterway cleanup efforts in the region.
 He says a bad location for waste disposal was made worse by groundwater pumping over the years.
 "That site started sinking into the river, so probably since the mid-'70s about half that pit has been permanently underwater.
 So all those years that dioxin can get out into the water."